-Mount Sunapee State Park is home to a significant natural community system, including rare ancient forest.
-According to the New Hampshire Natural Heritage Bureau (NHB) and its published reports, the state park contains a 484-acre exemplary northern hardwood-conifer forest system, the only such documented forest system in New Hampshire.
+Mount Sunapee State Park is home to a unique exemplary natural community system, including rare ancient forest.
+According to the New Hampshire Natural Heritage Bureau (NHB) and its published reports, the state park contains a 1,774-acre exemplary northern hardwood-conifer forest system, the largest documented forest system of this type in New Hampshire.

 Studies at Mount Sunapee State Park by the New Hampshire Natural Heritage Bureau